In search of the “Grail”: the Perfecto – Carte blanche to Nicolò

 Again.
 More patina photos please!

-What's funny is that to a novice, such leather would appear beautiful, but would probably not seem "out of the norm".
+The funny thing is that to a layperson, such leather would look beautiful, but it probably wouldn't seem "out of the ordinary."

-Precisely because it corresponds to the common fantasy we have of “beautiful, well-aged leather”… When such leather practically does not exist.
+Precisely because it corresponds to the common fantasy that we have of "beautiful, well-aged leather"...
+While such leather practically does not exist.

 "More royalist than the king"

-This type of product illustrates very well the wonderful paradox of certain Japanese brands , which revere vintage so intensely, that their reproductions and interpretations end up being "more authentic than the original".
+This kind of product illustrates very well the wonderful paradox of certain Japanese brands , which revere vintage so intensely that their reproductions and interpretations end up being "more authentic than the original".

 ametora book cover